davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 ## Additional Notes
 * Updating the Product Model/Name from 14,2 to 18,3 required Graphics > Inject ATI.
 Otherwise, it would boot but not display on local monitor (was able to remote in via Share Screen).
 Using Lilu.kext and WhateverGreen.kext is a replacement for Inject ATI in Clover.
-* macOS will not sleep when LG display is set to Deep Sleep Mode